Desour/minetest/doc/lua_api.md

     color = ColorSpec,
     -- The node's original color will be multiplied with this color.
+    -- Acts as a default for the `color` field of this node's TileDefs.
     -- If the node has a palette, then this setting only has an effect in -- the inventory and on the wield item.